 The Emami Group has always been at the forefront of pursuing strategic acquisition-driven growth.
 Three instances elaborate this point.

 The Group (through Emami Agrotech) acquired ‘Rasoi’, a trusted heritage Vanaspati brand with a rich legacy of more than 50 years.
 The acquisition was an attractive addition to the Company’s existing portfolio of edible oil brands like ‘Emami Healthy & Tasty’ and ‘Himani Best Choice’.
 This acquisition was in line with the Group’s vision to emerge among the three leading edible oil brands in India.

 Emami Group acquired Zandu for reasons for strategic compatibility.
 “Bada bottle Zandu dena,” is a common consumer request for India’s best loved pain reliever.
 This Zandu brand enjoys a century’s presence and is respected for headache, body ache and cold remedies.
-As one of the biggest pain management brands, the product enjoys coverage across more than 16 lakh retail outlets across India, which is still growing.
+As one of the biggest pain management brands, the product enjoys a wide coverage across retail outlets in India, which is still growing.